samof76/docker-know-how/README.md

 Second it keeps the STDIO and other fds open for the container incase `docker-containerd` and/or docker daemon both die.
 If the shim was not running then the parent side of the pipes or the TTY master would be closed and the container would exit.

-Finally it allows the container's exit status to be reported back to docker daemon.
+Finally it allows the container's exit status to be reported back to `docker-containerd`.

 ### docker daemon